SELGroup/collab/README.md

 # collab
-gode repo for the paper Emergence of Cooperation in Multi-Agent  Reinforcement Learning via Coalition Labeling and Structural Entropy, SDM, 2025
+code repo for the paper Emergence of Cooperation in Multi-Agent  Reinforcement Learning via Coalition Labeling and Structural Entropy, SDM, 2025

+the code will be released soon. if you were interested contact sudingli@buaa.edu.cn